 Complex User Defined Fields

 Since we are storing data in XML, we are not limited to simple data fields.
 We can also introduce complex user-defined field types for compound fields like addresses.
 For example, our Policy instance may need to record the Home Address of the Policy Holder.

 |Traditional table approach using columns of simple types

 ||Data as a Service (XML Fragment)

 Home_Street2 = ‘’ or NULL

 < Home Address >

 < /Home Address >

 Although either representation encapsulates the same information, the XML fragment can lead to simpler code in the Data Presentation, Data in Motion and Data in Action services where it is produced and consumed.
 Use of standardised XML fragments can also promote the creation of reusable code for all services which need to deal with complex data types.
-This is especially useful in the development of services using the Domain Driven Design approach where the service can extract just the elements it needs from the XML for its processing and leave the rest of the fragment unchanged.
+This is especially useful in the development of services using the Domain Driven Design approach, where the service can extract the elements it needs to process from the XML and leave the rest of the fragment unchanged.

 Security Model for Data at Rest Repository